-The desire of the parsonage family to do more than preach in a church on Sundays now found a channel in personal soul winning.
+The desire of the parsonage couple to do more than preach in a church on Sundays now found a channel in personal soul winning.
 The auburn-haired preacher became a human torch for God.
 "The Roman Road to Salvation" became his method: It uses four verses from the Epistle to the Romans.
 The first two passages (3:23 and 6:23) show a person's lost condition and the penalty for sin.
-The last two (5:8; 10:9-10) note Christ's redeeming work for us and how to claim salvation for oneself. [ more on Roman Road to salvation ]
+The last two (5:8; 10:9-10) note Christ's redeeming work for us and how to claim salvation for oneself.

 While Paul McGrady was still attending Vanderbilt his parents moved from their farm in the Pennsylvania/Maryland area to a 75-acre farm in South Carolina.
 They had planned to just retire there, but Paul McGrady had become interested in Tennessee Walking Horses.
 So, Paul and his father began buying Tennessee Walkers, shipping them to South Carolina for his parents to raise and sell.
 The farm, 40 miles from the Atlantic coast, often held as many as 35 Tennessee Walking Horses.
 It was never much of a moneymaking business, but it became a very enjoyable hobby for Paul and his parents.